-The course provides a solid grounding in the principles of flight test, coupled to an understanding of key concepts of OT&E and its associated processes.
-The OT&E course focuses on explain the philosophy of Operational Test and Evaluation and provide an introduction to the performance, stability and control, handling qualities and systems measurement flight tests.
-Additionally, maintainability and reliability, cockpit ergonomics and assessment, workload are concepts also discussed and contextualized to OT&E and its associated processes.
+The course provides a solid grounding in the principles of flight tests, coupled with an understanding of key concepts of OT&E and its associated processes.
+The OT&E course focuses on explaining the philosophy of Operational Test and Evaluation and provides an introduction to the performance, stability and control, handling qualities and systems measurement flight tests.
+Additionally, maintainability, cockpit ergonomics and assessment, and workload are concepts discussed and contextualized to OT&E and its associated processes.

 No minimum admission requirements.
 Candidates should preferably be experienced operational pilots or graduate engineers with military or industry experience.

 - Introduction to Flight Testing and OT&E

 - Flight Safety and Risk management